kipply/cupcake-template/README.md

 # Cupcake Template

 This is Cupcake🧁, a mirror of my [personal website](https://carolchen.me/).
-It contains all the features of that website except the blog!
+It contains all the features of that website, including the blog!
 Cupcake is best served as a portfolio or online resume.
 This project will be actively maintained to be a better codebase, and implement new features.
 It is also open to any kind of contribution - features, bug fixes, improvements or documentation.
 Some features of the website:

  - Randomization on-visit for colour theme 🌈 (with setup to dynamically generate css files)
  - Randomization of quotes and images